salcedojm/salcedo-hallarda-gmail-api/README.txt

 Getting Started
 ---------------

-- Change directory into your newly created project.
+- Change directory into this project.

-    cd gmailapi
+    cd salcedo-hallarda-gmail-api

 - Create a Python virtual environment.